Mexico Says Wont Accept US invasion In Fight Against Cartels - UrduPoint

 While he did not mention it, the move has raised speculation about possible military action against the cartels.

-On Wednesday, Sheinbaum confirmed that the United States had been operating drones spying on Mexican cartels as part of a collaboration that has existed for years between the two countries.
+On Wednesday, Sheinbaum confirmed that the United States had been operating drones spying on Mexican cartels as part of a collaboration that has existed for years.

 According to The New York Times, Washington has stepped up secret drone flights over Mexico in search of fentanyl labs as part of Trump's campaign against drug cartels.